railwayapp/docs/src/pages/reference/plans.md

 Developer plan projects have increased limits: limits are raised as projects approach them up to the hard cap listed here.

-If a user unsubscribes or runs out of prepaid credits, the user returns to the Starter plan and the previous limits reapply.
+If a user unsubscribes or runs out of prepaid credits, the user returns to the Trial plan and the previous limits reapply.

 **Tier Offering**